wehlutyk/thesis/content/3-gistr-4-results.md

 Three factors could have influenced this change of effect.
 First, in order to clean the data of possible spam, the previous chapter filtered out many minor substitutions (such as misspellings or UK/US spelling changes), a procedure we did not follow here since the data was of sufficient quality as such.
 It is possible, therefore, that the change simply reflects a more accurate view of replacements, a portion of which was not captured by the previous chapter (although manual evaluations of the spam filters in the previous chapter argue against this).
-Second, depending on the word vectors we use, the alignment procedure might favour replacements for closely related synonyms (evaluated by their vector similarity), which could in turn explain the fact that $\nu_{\phi}$ and $\nu_{\phi}^{00}$ are much closer to each other and to $y = x$.
+Second, depending on the word vectors we use, the alignment procedure might favour replacements for closely related synonyms (evaluated by their vector similarity), which could in turn explain the fact that $\nu_{\phi}$ and $\nu_{\phi}^{00}$ are much closer to each other and to $y = x$.^[
-^[The role of synonym replacements could also explain the change of susceptibility for short words observed in @fig:gistr-suscept-feature-delrpl.
+The role of synonym replacements could also explain the change of susceptibility for short words observed in @fig:gistr-suscept-feature-delrpl.
 Indeed, separating susceptibility plots for deletions and replacements on the parent side shows that short words have a susceptibility to replacement higher than random (whose effect is seen in the aggregate figure), but not to deletion.
 The behaviour could therefore come from shorter words having more synonyms, or more frequent synonyms.
 ]